 INVESTORS SHOULD CAREFULLY CONSIDER THE FUND’S INVESTMENT OBJECTIVES, RISKS, CHARGES, AND EXPENSES BEFORE INVESTING.
 A PROSPECTUS WITH THIS AND OTHER INFORMATION ABOUT THE FUND MAY BE OBTAINED BY CLICKING THE PROSPECTUS LINK ABOVE.
 INVESTORS SHOULD READ IT CAREFULLY BEFORE INVESTING.
 AN INVESTMENT IN THE FUND IS SUBJECT TO A HIGH DEGREE OF RISK.
 THESE RISKS INCLUDE, BUT ARE NOT LIMITED TO, THOSE OUTLINED BELOW.

-- The Adviser and Investment Managers manage portfolios for themselves and other clients; a conflict of interest between Fund and these other parties may arise which could disadvantage the Fund.
+- The adviser, sub-advisers and private fund managers manage portfolios for themselves and other clients.
+A conflict of interest between the Fund and these other parties may arise which could disadvantage the Fund.
+For example, a suitable but limited investment opportunity might be allocated to another client rather than to the Fund.